Code Review Is the New Bottleneck (And What to Do About It)

 Context switching destroys flow.
 When a developer submits a PR and has to wait days for review, they’ve long since moved on to something else.
 By the time feedback arrives, they need to context-switch back, re-remember what they were doing, and address comments on code they wrote last week.
 This mental overhead compounds with every PR in flight.

 Rushed reviews lead to escaped defects.
 Faced with an insurmountable review queue, reviewers start cutting corners.
 A PR that should receive careful scrutiny gets a cursory glance and a “LGTM.”
 Bugs slip through.
-Security vulnerabilities go unnoticed.
+Security vulnerabilities go unnoticed — and recent research suggests AI-assisted code shows roughly 3x more security vulnerabilities than traditionally developed code.
 Technical debt accumulates invisibly until it manifests as a production incident.

 Morale degrades.
 Few things are more demoralizing for a developer than feeling productive all week only to see their work languishing in review limbo.
 The Faros research found a 39-point perception gap: developers estimated they were 20% faster with AI, while actually performing 19% slower when considering the full cycle time.